The future of work is changing. Are we ready?

 - We’re working with PwC to upskill 300 million young people in India.

-- We're supporting 9.6 million volunteers (84 percent of whom are young people) in more than 35 UNICEF Country Offices and across the globe to take community action through our Global Volunteer Initiative.
+- We're supporting 9.6 million volunteers (84 percent of whom are young people) in more than 35 countries to take action and drive social change through our Global Volunteer Initiative.

 - Through the Youth Challenge, we've worked with over 200 organizations and private sector entities to cultivate 15 million young aspiring entrepreneurs in 43 countries